10,000 of America's restaurants are expected to close in the next three weeks - KTVZ

 “In short, the restaurant industry simply cannot wait for relief any longer,” said Sean Kennedy, executive vice president for the group, said in a release.
 He advocates for a “true compromise” between the competing Democrat and Republican proposals and hopes for a larger stimulus package in 2021 under the incoming Biden administration.

+CNN Business’ dashboard tracking America’s recovery shows a steep drop in restaurant reservations — down 70% during the pandemic.
+They recovered in September, but have fallen once again since.

-A bipartisan stimulus proposal could be unveiled this week.
-It’s unclear if the extension of the Paycheck Protection Program, which the group wants, will be included.
+A bipartisan stimulus proposal that includes an extension of the Paycheck Protection Program, which a group that includes Democratic Sen. Mark Warner of Virginia wants, could be unveiled this week.
+However, holdups over other issues means it’s unclear if a deal will be reached.

 Another measure, called the Restaurants Act of 2020, was passed by the Democratic-controlled House in October as part of a $2.2 trillion stimulus relief package.
 But it has not been taken up by the Republican-controlled Senate and is unclear if that will be part of any final relief package.